contentstack/ui-extensions-sdk/README.md

 ```

 ## Extensions examples
+### Custom Fields
-Some of the examples of our field extensions are:
+Some of the examples of custom field extensions are:

 - **[Color Picker](https://github.com/contentstack/extensions/tree/master/color-picker)** - Displays a native color picker polyfill that allows users to select color as input value and saves the color code in the backend